 Homemade Frosty Paws has two different ways to make frozen dog treats.

-Peanut Butter and Jam Frozen Mini Cups is a cute, easy to make layered dog treat.
+Peanut Butter and Jelly Frozen Dog Treats is a cute, easy to make layered dog treat.

 Watermelon and Yogurt Frozen Dog Treats is a simple summer treat to make your dog.